laurenelee/how-i-work/README.md

 ## 📬 Contact

-If you have questions, thoughts, or feedback about anything here, feel free to reach out on Telegram or open an issue/discussion in this repo.
+If you have questions, thoughts, or feedback about anything here, feel free to reach out on [Telegram](https://t.me/lolocoding) or open an issue/discussion in this repo.

 ---

-<sub>✍️ Made with ☕ and 🌊 just outside Porto, Portugal.</sub>
+<sub>✍️ Made with ☕ and 🌊 Guimarães, Portugal.</sub>